 What is a scientific explanation?
 A theory?
 How does observation relate to theory?
 Do theories describe reality, or are they just conventional tools?
 The course examines answers to these and similar questions, and the general conceptions of science behind the answers.
 (Prerequisite: Semester 3 or above standing.)

 The objective is to develop the ability to analyze and evaluate extended arguments found in the public media, books and articles, and to construct a well-argued case.
-(Prerequisite: 34-260 or 34-160 or 34-162 and semester 3 or above standing; or consent of the instructor.)
+(Prerequisite: PHIL-2600 or PHIL-1600 or PHIL-1620 and semester 3 or above standing; or consent of the instructor.)

 The course covers propositional logic as well as an introduction to the basic concepts of predicate logic.
 Topics include the construction of symbolic representation of natural language sentences, semantic methods for evaluating symbol formulas, and methods of constructing deductions or proofs.
 (Prerequisite: Semester 3 or above standing, or permission of the instructor.
-Antirequisite for non-Philosophy majors: 60-231, 62-190.)
+Antirequisite for non-Philosophy majors: COMP-2310, MATH-1020.)

 How to evaluate extraordinary claims, such as claims about psychic phenomena (e.g. ESP), subliminal messages, crop circles, and water divining.
 The course may include topics such as: the limits of personal experience as a source of evidence, expert opinion, assessment of studies, scientific method.
 (Prerequisite: Semester 3 or above standing; or consent of instructor.)